what is a wether goat?

 Sharing is caring!

 If you are new to goats, there are a few terms you may not be familiar with.
-Today we are going to talk about what is a wether goat.
-An important part of a goat herd that you will want to understand what it is and the role it plays.
+Today, we are going to talk about boy goats and the difference between a buck and a wether.
+What is a wether goat, and why is it helpful to have one in your herd.

 How to raise dairy goats includes more than does in milk.
-You also will want to have wethers for any bucks you raise as well.
+You also want wethers, bucks, and kids to round out a robust and healthy herd.

 WHAT IS A wether goat